symblai/symbl-python-sdk/symbl/readme.md

     >**subscribe function can be used with both Telephony as well as Streaming class**
     >
     >takes a dictionary parameter, where the key can be an event and it's value can be a callback function that should be executed on the occurrence of that event.
+    >
+    >The list of events that can be subscribed by connection object are:-
+    >
+    > 1. **insight_response** :- generates an event whenever a question or an action_item is found.
+    > 2. **message_response**:- generates and event whenever a transcription is available.
+    > 3. **transcript_response**:- (Part of telephony API), these are also transcription values, however these will include an isFinal property which will be False initially meaning the transcription are not finalized.
+    > 4. **tracker_response**:- It will generate an event whenever a tracker is identified in any transcription.

 2. connection.stop():
     >